-However, with Lion's mane fighting obesity, overweight people can restore ideal body weight and enjoy high energy while eliminating depression and anxiety.
-It is also worth pointing out that Lion's offers depression benefits that result from the mushroom helping balance happy hormones in the body.
+However, with Lion's mane fighting obesity, overweight people can restore their ideal body weight and enjoy high energy while eliminating depression and anxiety.

 8. You Increase Testosterone Levels

-Lion's mane offers testosterone benefits.
-One of the ways that a lion's mane supplement raises testosterone levels in men is that it lowers body weight.
+Lion's mane improves testosterone—one of the ways that a lion's mane supplement raises testosterone levels in men is that it lowers body weight.
 Moreover, by reducing body weight, the mushroom fights other diseases affecting testosterone levels, including diabetes and heart conditions.

 How Long Do You Have To Take Lion's Mane To See Results?

-Most medicinal mushrooms (including Lion's mane) do not show immediate results as actual medications do.
-This is because the bioactive compounds present in the fungi need to slowly build up in the system for the effects to be seen.
-This would generally take around 2 weeks, after which the desired results can be seen.
+Most medicinal mushrooms (including Lion's mane) do not show immediate results.
+This is because the bioactive compounds present in the fungi need to slowly build up in the system for the effects to show.
+This would generally take around two weeks, after which the desired results show.

-Apart from the duration, the mushroom's effects also mainly depend on how consistently you take it.
-It is therefore recommended to take Lion's mane mushroom persistently for a minimum of 2 weeks to see results.
+Apart from the duration, the mushroom's effects depend on how consistently you take it.
+Therefore, take Lion's mane mushroom persistently for a minimum of 2 weeks to see weight loss results.

 What Are The Negative Effects Of Lion's Mane?